HomeTrue North Blog

 7. Capilano Lake

 Capilano Lake was created in 1954 when Cleveland Dam was built over the Capilano River.
 Visitors can enjoy the panoramic views of the lake from the Cleveland Dam.
-In addition, visitors can engage in some stunning photography while hiking along the 27.4 km (17.4 mi) of beautiful paths in Capilano River Regional Park.
+In addition, visitors can engage in some stunning photography while hiking along the 17 kilometres (10.5 miles) of beautiful trails in Capilano River Regional Park.
 Plan to bring a picnic to enjoy with friends and family.

 Green boathouse floating on Capilano Lake on the North Shore